-H. Other Submission Requirements
+F. Other Submission Requirements

 Mailed submissions: Applications submitted through express, overnight mail or another delivery service will be considered as meeting the announced deadline if they are received in the mailroom at the address stated below for express, overnight mail or another delivery service on or before the deadline.
 Applicants are cautioned that express, overnight mail or other delivery services do not always deliver as agreed.
 Applicants should take this into account because failure of such delivery services will not extend the deadline.
 Mailed applications will be considered as meeting the announced deadline if they are received on or before the deadline in the mailroom at the address stated below for mailed applications.
 Applicants are responsible for mailing applications well in advance, to ensure that applications are received on or before the deadline time and date.
-Applicants using the U.S. Postal Services should allow for the extra security handling time for delivery due to the additional security measures that mail delivered to government offices in the Washington DC area requires.
+Applicants using the U.S. Postal Service (USPS) should allow for the extra time for delivery due to the additional security measures that mail delivered to government offices in the Washington, DC area requires.
+USPS mail sent to Washington, DC headquarters is sanitized offsite, which may result in delays, loss, and physical damage to enclosures.

-Address when using private delivery services or when hand delivering: Attention: Risk Management Education Program, USDA/RMA/RME, Room 5720, South Building, 1400 Independence Avenue, SW., Washington, DC 20250.
+Address when using private delivery services or when hand delivering:

+Attention: Risk Management Education Program, USDA/RMA/RME, Room 6625, South Building, 1400 Independence Avenue, SW., Washington, DC 20250.

-Address when using U.S. Postal Services: Attention: Risk Management Education Program, USDA/RMA/RME/ Stop 0808, Room 5720, South Building, 1400 Independence Ave., SW., Washington, DC 20250-0808.
+Address when using U.S. Postal Services:

+Attention: Risk Management Education Program, USDA/RMA/RME/ Stop 0808, Room 6625, South Building, 1400 Independence Ave., SW., Washington, DC 20250-0808.